 About James Davis

 Honors and Awards:

-- Selected one of the "Top 10 Criminal Defense Attorneys" in North Carolina by National Academy of Criminal Defense Attorneys (2014), "Top 100 Criminal Defense Lawyers" in North Carolina by The American Society of Legal Advocates (2014), and "10 Best" Family Law Attorneys for Client Satisfaction in North Carolina by The American Institute of Family Law Attorneys (2014).
+- Selected one of the "Top 10 Criminal Defense Attorneys" in North Carolina by National Academy of Criminal Defense Attorneys (2014), "Top 100 Criminal Defense Lawyers" in North Carolina by The American Society of Legal Advocates (2015 and 2014), and "10 Best" Family Law Attorneys for Client Satisfaction in North Carolina by The American Institute of Family Law Attorneys (2014).
 Recipient of Am Jur Awards (top student) in Legal Research and Writing I, Torts I, and Family Law; the Academic Work of Distinction in the Family/Estate Field; the Beasley Scholarship; and the Faculty Recognition Award for Most Improved Student in law school at Regent University.
 Selected Who's Who Among Students in American Universities and Colleges and recipient of the Salisbury YMCA Distinguished Service Award (2002), Salisbury YMCA Oustanding Leadership Award (1996), Oustanding Young Men of America (1987), and Jaycees Distinguished Service Award (1982).

 - Board Certified Specialist in State Criminal Law (2001 to present); and Board Certified Specialist in Federal and State Criminal Law (2002 to present).